The Rage

 all of this flies in the face of what we’re led to believe by our minds (and our systems)

 the conflict between being and doing never gets fully resolved in me.
-Some deeply ingrained attributes of mine are to clean, organize, maintain, attempt renunciation, pay off debts, avoid new debts and obligations, and self discipline.
+Some deeply ingrained tendencies of mine are to clean, organize, maintain, attempt renunciation, pay off debts, avoid new debts and obligations, and self discipline.

 For me, closure and ends are illusions.